Ecology of Banksia: Pollination

 One possibility is that Banksia flowers are simply not exposed to their own pollen.
 This is highly unlikely for two reasons.
 Firstly, the morphology of the Banksia flower makes it virtually inevitable that the stigma will be exposed to its own pollen, since it functions also as a "pollen-presenter".
 It has been suggested that this problem would be avoided if the flowers were strongly protandrous, but the evidence so far supports only partial protandry.
 Moreover, the question of protandry of individual flowers is probably irrelevant, because the sequential anthesis of flowers means that each inflorescence will typically contain flowers in both male and female stages at the same time.
 Observations of foraging patterns in pollinators have shown that transfer of pollen between different flowers in the same inflorescence is inevitable.

 Another possibility is that the high outcrossing rate is due to self-incompatibility, due either to a failure to fertilise or abortion of self-fertilised fruit.
 Studies have shown self-compatibility of pollen to vary between Banksia species, with some but not all species inhibiting the growth of pollen tubes for pollen from its own flowers.
 A more likely form of self-incompatibility is the spontaneous abortion of fruits that have been self-fertilised.
 These could be caused either by the expression of lethal genes, or the expression of genes that, while not lethal, cause the maternal plant to abort.
 Genetic causes are thought to be a common form of self-incompatibility, because of the high genetic load of the genus.
 However abortion rates are difficult to assess because the ovaries are deeply embedded in the "rhachis" (woody spine) of the inflorescence.

 Finally, there is the mechanism of "facultative" abortion of fruits, where a maternal plant without the resources to mature all fruit aborts the least vigorous ones.
 This is thought to be common in those taxa that are generally self-compatible, since even these have high outcrossing rates.
-For example, Banksia spinulosa var. neoanglica, one of the most self-compatible Banksia species, has been shown to set far more cross-pollinated than self-pollinated fruit.
+For example, B. neoanglica, one of the most self-compatible Banksia species, has been shown to set far more cross-pollinated than self-pollinated fruit.